dome/dex-v3/README.md

 - Trade tokens in a decentralized manner without permission
 - Uses an AMM model instead of order books
-- Users can provide liquidity to earn fees and $BONE governance tokens
+- Users can provide liquidity to earn fees and $CO2DEX governance tokens
-- $BONE tokens are earned through staking and pooling
+- $CO2DEX tokens are earned through staking and pooling
 - Aims to be a fast, secure, easy way to trade tokens in a decentralized manner

 ## Roadmap